The primary purpose of the equipment must be biomedical research.

 - principal beneficiaries outside biomedical research

-- establishment of generic computing platforms (for example, high performance computing clusters) when the intended use largely extends beyond research areas that are within the MRC remit
+- establishment of generic computing platforms (for example, high performance computing clusters) when the intended use extends largely beyond a small number of specific projects or research areas that are within the MRC remit

 - proposals to develop software packages